-Regarding the biodiversity study, specifically the noted bird species in the proposed site 9.3.5 Bird Utilisation / 9.4.2.3 Collision Risk (Birds) there has been at least three major raptor omissions, and a serious underestimation of the number of Wedge-tailed Eagle Aquila Audax.
+Regarding the original biodiversity study, specifically the noted bird species in the proposed site there was at least three major raptor omissions, and a serious underestimation of the number of Wedge-tailed Eagle Aquila Audax.
 I am a keen birdwatcher and have observed the Little Eagle Hieraaetus morphnoides, Brown Falcon Falco berigora, and Swamp Harrier Circus approximans, flying over the ridgelines at our farm every year at Ogunbil, approximately 35 km from the site.
 The Little Eagle searches for prey by soaring up to 500m altitude.
 Considering their flight path is known to stretch 3,300 km it is reasonable to assume it would frequent the proposed site.
+The Brown

-The Brown Falcon is known as a wind turbine collision victim flying up to 2000m elevation.
+Falcon is known as a wind turbine collision victim flying up to 2000m elevation.
 The Swamp Harrier also hunts by soaring and gliding often at great heights up to 1700m.
 I have also observed 7 wedge-tailed eagles feeding on the one carcass at the same time.
-Are there any other major omissions in the EIS?